Download your Gold Card Application | Houston Gold Card

 Where Can I Mail My Gold Card Application?

-If you prefer to mail your Gold Card Application, send it to the following address:
+If you prefer to mail your Gold Card Application form, send it to the following address:

 Harris Health Financial Assistance Program